-Each Warrior has an Attacks characteristic in their profile but there may be Modifiers such as skills or extra weapons.
+Each warrior has an Attacks characteristic in their profile but there may be modifiers such as skills or extra weapons.

 Skills are detailed elsewhere but a situation that should be covered here is fighting with two weapons.
-Some Warriors specialise in Hand-To-Hand Combat and carry only weapons specifically for it.
+Some warriors specialise in hand-to-hand combat and carry only weapons specifically for it.
 This gives them a bonus!

-Hand-To-Hand Combat Weapons can be single-handed (like a Knife), or double-handed (like a massive axe).
-Double-handed weapons will have that listed on their profile and a Warrior using a double-handed weapon can only fight with that in Hand-To-Hand Combat.
+Hand-to-hand weapons can be single-handed (like a knife), or double-handed (like a massive axe).
+Double-handed weapons will have that listed on their profile and a warrior using a double-handed weapon can only fight with that in close-combat.

-Warriors armed exclusively with two or more single-handed Hand-To-Hand Combat Weapons gain an extra Attack Dice as long as they are not carrying any other two-handed weapons.
-This doesn't just apply to double-handed Hand-To-Hand Combat weapons - carrying any weapon that takes two hands to use (such as a Shoota) prevents the Warrior from getting the bonus.
+Warriors with two or more single-handed hand-tohand weapons gain a single extra attack attack dice as long as they are not carrying two-handed weapons.
+This doesn't just apply to double-handed closecombat weapons - carrying any weapon that takes two hands to use (such as a shoota) prevents the warrior from getting the bonus attack dice.

-To summarise - is the Warrior only carrying singlehanded weapons that can be used in Hand-To-Hand Combat?
+To summarise - is the warrior only carrying singlehanded weapons that can be used in hand-to-hand combat?
 In that case they count as having +1 Attacks!

-All Warriors count as carrying a Knife (or equivalent!), regardless of whether one is on their profile.
-If they carry another single-handed Hand-To-Hand Combat Weapon that is enough to provide the bonus Attack Dice.
+All warriors count as carrying a knife (or equivalent!), regardless of whether one is on their profile.
+If they carry another single-handed hand-to-hand weapon that is enough to provide the bonus attack dice.

-E.g. Grimgutz has a Shoota and a Choppa.
-On his profile he has an Attack characteristic of 1.
-He rolls a single Attack Dice as his Shoota is a two-handed weapon.
+Grimgutz has a shoota and a choppa.
+On his profile there's a single point under Attacks.
+He rolls a single attack dice as his shoota is a two-handed weapon.

-Uxolur, a Mutie Unk, carries a Demilune (a pole with a chainsword blade at each end).
-It's a two-handed weapon and so his Attacks characteristic shows how many Attack Dice he can roll.
+Uxolur, a Mutie Unk, carries a demilune (a pole with a chainsword blade at each end).
+It's a two-handed weapon and so his Attacks characteristic shows how many attack dice he can roll.

-Krixit, a rebel grot with his own Choppa and an Attack characteristic of 1 rolls two Attack Dice.
-Like all other Warriors he counts as having a Knife which makes the Choppa his second weapon.
+Krixit, a rebel grot with his own choppa and an Attack characteristic of 1 rolls two attack dice.
+Like all other warriors he counts as having a knife which makes the choppa his second weapon.

-Ibstekia, a digga yoof with two Sluggas and a Choppa rolls two Attack Dice.
-He has an Attacks characteristic of 1 and 3 Hand-To-Hand Combat Weapons.
-He's only got two arms though so that extra Slugga is just going to have to stay in its holster!
+Ibstekia, a digga yoof with two sluggas and a choppa rolls two attack dice.
+He has an Attacks characteristic of one and three hand-to-hand weapons.
+He's only got two arms though so that extra slugga is just going to have to stay in its holster!

-With any luck you now know how many Attack Dice each Warrior can roll.
+With any luck you now know how many attack dice each warrior can roll.